expede/teaching-fp/lesson-plan/week-01/basic-terminology.md

 - Postfix: `1 1 +`, or `1 1 add`

 ### Reduction
-Simplify an expression by solving a part of it
+Simplify an expression by solving all (or part) of it
 - ex. `1 + 2 = 3` reduces `1 + 2` to `3`

 ### Equivalence